shahedmomenzadeh/Video-pipeline/README.md

 ### 1. The config.yaml File

 All settings are managed in `config.yaml`.
-You do not need to modify the Python code directly.

 ```yaml
 # Directory Configuration